RGD Reference Report - Activation of adenosine A2A receptor protects sympathetic neurons against nerve growth factor withdrawal. - Rat Genome Database

 Biological Process

-negative regulation of neuron apoptotic process IDA 1625666 RGD
+Adora2aRatnegative regulation of neuron apoptotic process IDA RGD

-regulation of mitochondrial membrane potential IDA 1625666prevention of apoptotic mitochondrial membrane hyperpolarizationRGD
+Adora2aRatregulation of mitochondrial membrane potential IDA prevention of apoptotic mitochondrial membrane hyperpolarizationRGD

 Objects Annotated